 PVUESD understands that creating a welcoming school with an intentional focus on building healthy, trusting relationships, respect and school connectedness is key to student engagement.
 Disengagement and absences can occur when students do not feel seen, heard, or appreciated.
 Our students deserve that we as educators and the community see their gifts and continuously shine a bright light on all their capabilities and awesomeness.
 Students need to feel safe, healthy, and connected at school to be able to engage successfully in their academic program.
 With all too regular local area-emergencies (fires, mudslides, power outages, etc.), our students have been experiencing sustained trauma over time.
 The pandemic also exacerbated local economic, health, and educational hardships for many or our families.
 As a result, PVUESD has seen high levels of chronic absenteeism.
-Our overall attendance data, while relatively strong, is masking the chronic absenteeism that has been occurring.
-Close to half (48%) of our students have been chronically absent in 2021-2022.
-All of our student groups, except for ELs, have a high degree of chronic absenteeism well above Napa County's average of 8% or even California's average of 14.3% in 2020-2021.
-As of May 2022 our student group rates for 2021-2022 are as follows Hispanic Students = 33%, White Students = 75%, Low SED = 41%, ELs = 14%, SWDs = 43%.
+Our overall attendance data (90% the last 30 days and 85% for the year), while relatively strong, is masking the chronic absenteeism that has been occurring.
+The CA Dashboard for 2022 reports that 38.1% of students were chronically absent from school (missing more than 10% of the school year) which is in the Very High category.
+For student groups were chronically absent.
+No other student groups were reported.
+For the 2022-2023 school year according to our student information system, 44% of students were absent more than 10% of the school year.
+The breakdown by student group is as follows for chronic absenteeism: White Students = 79%, SWDs = 67%, Low SED = 41%, Hispanic Students = 29%, and ELs = 13%.
+The data shows that most of our student groups (EL, Low SED, and FY).

 PVUESD must ensure our school continues to be a safe, secure location for students to have a steadying and calming anchor for their lives.
 Attention to positive behavior supports with an emphasis on belonging will be a priority in the years ahead.
 PVUESD will prioritize students' connections to school, provide more social services such as counseling and SEL support, construct academic environments that nurture scholarly behavior, provide motivational assemblies, and actively monitor and respond to chronic absentee challenges on a regular basis.
 The new leadership will work with PVUESD's educational partners to determine the root causes of the chronic absenteeism and why students are not attending school.
 Leadership and staff will then assess what supports are in place, and what is still needed.
 PVUESD will implement a tiered support structure for attendance.
 For tier one, PVUESD staff will determine what supports are provided for all students.
 Then, staff will determine what supports need to be implemented for students nearing 10% chronic absenteeism and what tier three supports are needed for those students who are close to 20% chronic absenteeism.
 PVUESD will examine its culture and environment to work on creating a school where students are safe, connected, and feel like they belong.
-Leadership, staff, and families will research resources from Attendance Works to help improve attendance and lower the chronic absenteeism rate by 30% by 2023-2024.
+Leadership, staff, and families will research resources from

+Attendance Works to help improve attendance and lower the chronic absenteeism rate by 30% by 2023-2024.
 Some of the solutions PVUESD might test are: positive engagement exercises, creating attendance success plans, positive messaging, addressing attendance barriers, and Attendance Works toolkits.
 Other solutions to test are dedicating staff to call homes/families when students are absent to encourage increased attendance at school.
 Training for school staff on strategies, including trauma-informed practices, to engage pupils and families in addressing pupils' social-emotional health needs and academic needs will also be a priority.